Vipul-7/next-js-concepts/pages/Route in nextjs.md

 For reach the route by button or else there are `Link` component which default anchor but for single page application. {Do not make this mistake - Link component in nextJS is different from reactJs and imported from `'./next/link'` and that not have `href` props instead of `to` props}

+Wrap the `_app.js` component for navigation in next js is by the rootlayout component.